lovodkin93/unanswerability/README.md

 ### zero-shot Prompting
 To run the zero-shot prompt-manipulation experiment, run the following code:
 ```
-python zero_shot_embeddings.py --models <MODELS> --adversarial --control-group --datasets <DATASETS> --all-instances --return-only-generated-text --outdir /path/to/outdir
+python zero_shot_embeddings.py --models <MODELS> --datasets <DATASETS> --return-only-generated-text --outdir /path/to/outdir
 ```
 where `<MODELS>` should be replaced by either one of `Flan-UL2`, `Flan-T5-xxl`, `OPT-IML` (or their concatenation - for running on several models), and `<DATASETS>` should be replaced by either one of `squad`, `NQ`, `musique` (or their concatenation - for running on several datasets).

-This should save in the outdir folder two pt files - one starting with `adversarial` and one starting with `control_group`.
+This should save in the outdir folder two pt files - one starting with `un-answerable` and one starting with `answerable`.
 The former would be the model's responses for the un-answerable prompts, whereas the latter would be the model's responses for the answerable prompts.

 Additionally, to run this script on the develpment set, also pass the `--devset` flag.